edn314/mcmicro-flowSOM/README.md

   -v, --verbose         Flag to print out progress of script -c, --method          Include a column with the method name in the output files.
   -n NUM_METACLUSTERS, --num-metaclusters NUM_METACLUSTERS
                         number of clusters for meta-clustering.
+Default is 25.
 ```